Hekaton003/Softversko_Inzinerstvo2/README.txt

-Hello this is Jovan Davaliev
+Hello this is Jovan Davaliev and now i am going to find my purpose